 - The client declines your proposal

-- You bid for a job that we end up removing due to a Terms of Service violation.
+Refunds are only issued if you bid for a job that we end up removing due to a Terms of Service violation.
 You’ll be refunded both the boosted Connects and the cost of submitting the proposal.

 Like with any auction, a high bid increases your chances to win.
 But it’s good to consider the value of the job to you, and carefully review the post to make sure you are a great match.
 Only bid as many Connects as you are comfortable spending.